-- Press buttons a or he control panel to turn on the seat heating as high as possible. - Press buttons a o 's repeatedly to adjust it to the required level. - To turn off the seat heating, press button # or \$\$ repeatedly until no LEDs are lit.
+- Press buttons alor & on the control panel to turn on the seat heating as high as possible. - Press buttons a o 's repeatedly to adjust it to the required level. - To turn off the seat heating, press button # or \$\$ repeatedly until no LEDs are lit.